PASTAplus/content-x/templates/about/about-edi.md

 ## Vision & Mission

-_The Environmental Data Initiative envisions a future of intensified and diverse scientific discovery fueled by data commons accessible to everyone._
+_The Environmental Data Initiative envisions a future of scientific discovery fueled by data commons accessible to everyone._

 _We preserve environmental data for open and reproducible science, to promote synthesis across space and time, and to aid in the assessment of environmental change and its consequences._